Elliot Gerson: American Secretary, The Rhodes Trust

-Mr. Gerson is the American Secretary to The Rhodes Trust and administers the Rhodes Scholarships in the United States.
-The earliest and arguably most famous of all international scholarships, the Rhodes Scholarships offer two to four years of funding to attend the University of Oxford in the United Kingdom.
-Gerson was appointed by Trust CEO and Warden Sir Anthony Kenny in 1998 as its fifth American Secretary, following David Alexander.
+Gerson was the American Secretary to The Rhodes Trust for 25 years, administering the Rhodes Scholarships in the United States from 1998 to 2023.
+The earliest and arguably most famous of all international scholarships, the Rhodes Scholarships offer two to four years of funding to attend the University of Oxford in the United Kingdom, and the United States is by far the largest Rhodes constituency, with 32 Scholars elected annually.
+Gerson was appointed by Trust CEO and Warden Sir Anthony Kenny in 1998 as its fifth American Secretary, following David Alexander, and stepped down in 2023.
 In 2014, for his contribution to the University of Oxford, Gerson was recognized as a "Distinguished Friend of Oxford.”
-He also serves on the Scholarship Committee of the Rhodes Trustees.
-Prior to becoming American Secretary, Gerson was Connecticut Secretary and District I member for over a decade, and Assistant Secretary to the Trust under then Secretary William J. Barber from 1977 to 1979.
+He still serves on the Scholarship Committee of the Rhodes Trustees.
+Prior to becoming American Secretary, Gerson was a Rhodes Scholar for over a decade, and Assistant Secretary to the Trust under then Secretary William J. Barber from 1977 to 1979.

-Arts, Humanities and Social Services
+Arts, humanities and social services

-Active over his career in a wide range of community activities, particularly in the arts, humanities and social services, Elliot Gerson served as president of the Hartford Stage Company, president of The Hartford Courant Foundation, and trustee of Connecticut Public Broadcasting Network.
+Active over his career in a wide range of community activities, particularly in the arts, humanities and social services, Gerson served as president of the Hartford Stage Company, president of The Hartford Courant Foundation, and trustee of Connecticut Public Broadcasting Network.
 He also served as a director of the Connecticut Humanities Council, the Connecticut Historical Society, the Connecticut Women’s Education and Legal Foundation, and the Connecticut Civil Liberties Union.

-Additionally, Gerson was a trustee of The Shakespeare Theatre in Washington, D.C., and was a member of its Executive Committee.
+Additionally, Gerson was a trustee of The Shakespeare Theatre in Washington, D.C., and was a member of its executive committee.
 He was a trustee of the Bazelon Center for Mental Health Law, and is a Council on Foreign Relations member.
 He was also the chair of the first selection committee of the George J. Mitchell Scholarships for U.S. college graduates to study at Irish universities, a program modeled on the Rhodes Scholarships.

-Board Service
+Board service

-Mr Gerson has served on many non-profit boards and advisory committees, especially in the arts.
+Gerson has served on many non-profit boards and advisory committees, especially in the arts.
 His current Board service includes The Aspen Institute International Partners in Germany, Japan, Ukraine, Mexico, New Zealand, and the United Kingdom.
-He also serves on the board of the Service Year Alliance, that is dedicated to expanding opportunities for civilian national service in the United States.
+He also serves on the board of the Service Year Alliance, which is dedicated to expanding opportunities for civilian national service in the United States.